wp-plugins/woocommerce-menu-bar-cart/readme.txt

 Includes translation elements & some changes to make installation more understandable.
 Set framework to allow users to keep their menu name.

 == Upgrade Notice ==

+= 1.5 =

+* Choose menu from dropdown instead of entering it yourself.
+* Cart is ajaxified.
+* Float left, float right, or use your menu's default settings.
+* Custom CSS page for easier editing of the plugin.
+* Translation for Danish and Dutch
+* Everything uses a standardized naming structure, so no worrying about it interfering with your other plugins.

 = 1.1.2 =